-Since KWin takes care of focus handling, first killing KWin and then launching new instance can cause focus trouble.
-Therefore it's possible to run 'kwin --replace', which will start new KWin instance and tell the old one to quit.
+Since KWin takes care of focus handling, first killing KWin and then launching a new instance can cause focus trouble.
+Therefore it's possible to run 'kwin --replace', which will start a new KWin instance and tell the old one to quit.

 Again, without KWin running there may be focus problems.
-To restart KWin when not being able to focus KRunner or a Konsole switch to text console, and run 'DISPLAY=:0 kwin --replace' (and then you can run 'kwin --replace' again from X).
+To restart KWin when not being able to focus KRunner or a Konsole switch to a text console, and run 'DISPLAY=:0 kwin --replace' (and then you can run 'kwin --replace' again from X).

 If KWin is temporarily unusable because of some change and e.g. crashes during startup, it is possible to run another window manager, for example Metacity, Compiz, OpenBox or FVWM (the command is similar to restarting KWin, i.e. 'metacity --replace', 'compiz --replace', 'openbox --replace' or 'fvwm -replace').
 A good idea is also to have the distribution's KWin around to be able to switch to this if the development version is broken.